pyhys/minimalmodbus/docs/develop.rst

 Force documentation rebuild on readthedocs
 ``````````````````````````````````````````
-Log in to https://readthedocs.org and force rebuild on the master branch.
+Log in to https://readthedocs.org (using Github credentials) and force rebuild on
+the master branch.

 Enable the "master" and "stable" documentation versions.
+In the advanced settings
+select Python3, and enter the name of the dependency file (a
+``requirements.txt`` file must be available in the repo).

 Test the installers